Apple Developer Certificate vs Enterprise Certificate

 Always choose a developer certificate for personal sideloading.

-A Note on "Super Certificates"
+A Note on "Super Certificates" and "VIP Certificates"

 What CertDrop Issues